OrenGitHub/COMPILATION_IDC_FOR_STUDENTS/FOLDER_2_EXERCISES/EX4/EX4.md

 ## Introduction
 For the first time ever we are going to compile Poseidon programs to LLVM bitcode.
-[LLVM](https://llvm.org/) is an open source compiler infraructure that supports multiple source languages (C,CPP,C#,Go, etc.) and multiple destination targets (x86,ARM,MIPS,x86_64,sparc, etc.).
+[LLVM](https://llvm.org/) is an open source compiler infraructure that supports multiple source languages (C, CPP, C#, Go, etc.) and multiple destination targets (x86, ARM, MIPS, x86_64, sparc, etc.).
 In order to make this document self contained, all the information needed to complete the fourth exercise is in this document.